microsoft/msquic/docs/BUILD.md

 ## Build Output

-By default the build output should go to in the `bld` folder and the final build binaries in the `artifacts` folder.
+By default the build output should go to in the `build` folder and the final build binaries in the `artifacts` folder.
 Under that it will create per-platform folders, and then sub folders for architecture/tls combinations.
 This allows for building different platforms and configurations at the same time.

 # Building with CMake